nirre7/ignite-expo-diff-purge/README.md

+# THIS REPOSITY HAS BEEN ARCHIVED, PLEASE USE [ignite-diff-purge](https://github.com/nirre7/ignite-expo-diff-purge.git)

-# Ignite with Expo diff PURGE
+## Ignite with Expo diff PURGE

 [ignite](https://github.com/infinitered/ignite) based customized version of [rn-diff-purge](https://github.com/react-native-community/rn-diff-purge/), all credit should go to the authors of that great tool!